 Administrative decision-making under the Act is legally sound, within jurisdiction, consistent with Ministerial powers and functions under appropriate delegation and made on the basis of due consideration of relevant information.
 Appropriate delegations must be in force.
-Example decisions (not a complete list - interagency referrals; suspension/cancellation of leases and licences; compliance action to be taken by licence holder; notifications and review of complex correspondence requiring information for the determination of applications under the Regulations.
+Example decisions (not a complete list - interagency referrals; suspension/cancellation of leases and licences; compliance action to be taken by lease and licence holders; notifications and review of complex correspondence requiring information for the determination of applications under the Regulations.